asadowns/ajaxTab/README.md

 ajaxTab
 =======

-JavaScript/jQuery AJAX tab system using OO class design pattern.
+JavaScript/jQuery AJAX tab system using object-oriented class design pattern.

 Flexibly designed to allow integration on any existing page by simply adding the appropriate class and data tags to the elements that need ajax click functionality.